 - If the design is bad, potential clients will click away from it and decide to work with someone else.
 The cycle repeats until you eventually go out of business. – Harsh but true.

 - If the design is okay, you might have a chance.
 I’m sure you’ll do okay and attract clients, but they probably won’t be your ideal clients.
 And to be honest, most bookkeeping websites I’ve seen are at this level.
 Attracting clients that are outside of their preferred niche, price range, or personality type because of a DIY design without a proper strategy.

 - If the design is REALLY good, and super appropriate for what you’re trying to achieve and exactly who you are trying to reach, like in these examples here, then you increase your chances of success drastically. – This is a lot rarer to see out there because many new bookkeepers see designing a website as a simple task that can be achieved without proper research, planning, and strategy.

 With the countless number of DIY website builders and tutorials online, it’s easy to fall victim to this way of thinking.

 As simple as it can be to build a website, the truth is that building a website that works isn’t easy.

 (Side note: There’s actually a lot of science behind website design and how it influences visitors to take action but I’ll cover that in another post.)

 That’s what I’m here for, to help you build, grow, and scale your bookkeeping business with a website that is strategically designed to attract your ideal clients online.
-With that said, here are 5 common mistakes on bookkeeping websites I see way too often.
+With that said, here are 5 common design mistakes on bookkeeping websites I see way too often.